About The Tarabalam Calculator

 • Now, you’ll divide the difference of two nakshatras, 9, by 9.

-• This leaves us with the remainder 1, giving us Janam Tara, which is considered Bad.
+• This leaves a remainder of 1, giving us Janam Tara, which is considered Bad.

 Types of Tarabalam